rsz_ip_forwarding_example111

 Before you get into the details, let me cover the basics.
 A router receives a packet on one of its interfaces and then forwards the packet out of another based on the contents found in the IP header.
 For example, if the packet were part of a video stream ( Multicast / multi-destination), it would be forwarded to multiple interfaces.
 If the packet were part of a typical banking transaction ( Unicast ), it would be forwarded to one of its interfaces.

 For example, the router receives a packet on one of its attached Ethernet Segments.
 The routers will first look at the packet’s data-link header, which is Ethernet.
-If the Ether type is set to (0x800 ), indicating an IP packet ( A unicast MPLS packet has an Ethertype value of 0x8847 ), the Ethernet header is stripped from the packet, and the IP header is examined.
+If the Ethertype is set to (0x800 ), indicating an IP packet ( A unicast MPLS packet has an Ethertype value of 0x8847 ), the Ethernet header is stripped from the packet, and the IP header is examined.

-In our network topology, we have two host computers and two routers.
+Let us say we have two host computers and two routers.
 Host1, on the left, will send an IP packet to Host2, which is on the right.
 This IP packet has to be routed by R0 and R1.
 Host 1 is on 192.168.1.0/24, and Host 2 is on 192.168.2.0/24

 Let’s start with Host1, which creates an IP packet with its IP address (192.168.1.1) as the source and Host 2 (192.168.2.1) as the destination.
 So the first question that Host1 will need to determine:

-• Question: Is the destination I am trying to reach either local or remote?
+- Question: Is the destination I am trying to reach either local or remote?

 To get the answers to this question, look at its IP address, subnet mask, and destination IP address.

-Lab guide on IP Forwarding
+1st Lab Guide: IP Forwarding

 Our network has Host1, which is in network 192.168.1.0/24.
 As a result, all IP addresses in the 192.168.1.1 – 254 range are local.
 Unfortunately, our destination (192.168.2.1, which is the remote Host) is outside the local subnet, so we must use the default gateway.
 In our case, the default gateway is the connected router.